BartoszCichecki/LenovoLegionToolkit/README.md

 # Lenovo Legion Toolkit

-This is a small utility (less than 10MB) created for Lenovo Legion laptops, that allows to change a couple of features that are only available in Lenovo Vantage.
+This is a small utility created for Lenovo Legion laptops, that allows to change a couple of features that are only available in Lenovo Vantage.

 It is a single executable app that needs no installation and runs no background services.
 It uses less memory, virtually no CPU and contains no telemetry.